One unit of credit equals four semester hours.

 MPH 560 Research and Evidence-Based Practice in Public Health

-This course presents the theoretical underpinnings required for evidence-based practice in public health.
+This course presents the theoretical underpinnings required for evidence- based practice in public health.
 It provides the knowledge and skills necessary to participate in public health research, collaborate on public health program evaluation, and apply evidence-based practice principles to population health.
+Permission of Program Director required for registration

 MPH 570 Public Health Practicum

+Online and at practicum site in student’s location.
 This course provides students an opportunity to demonstrate the practical knowledge and skills, acquired through their course of study, that are required for professional practice in public health.
-In addition to class sessions, each student participates in a 120-hour practicum with a faculty-approved preceptor and site.
-This is an online course, but the practicum will be completed locally at a public health agency, such as a local or state public health agency, or a local, state, national or international nongovernmental agency or organization.
+In addition to an online reflection journal and discussion board, each student participates in a practicum with a faculty-approved preceptor and site.
+The practicum site will be a public health agency, such as a local or state public health agency, or local, state, national or international nongovernmental agency or organization.
+Prerequisite: MPH 560 Research and Evidence-Based Practice in Public Health and MPH 507 Role Development for Public Health Practice II; Permission of Program Director required for registration

 MPH 580 Public Health Capstone